joshuami/joshuami.github.io/_drafts/the-drupalorg-complexity.md

 comments: true
 ---

 To say Drupal.org is complex is an understatement.
-Of all the projects I've worked on, there is no site with more integration points than [Drupal.org and its related sites and services](https://www.drupal.org/drupalorg/ecosystem).
+There are few systems with more integration points than [Drupal.org and its related sites and services](https://www.drupal.org/drupalorg/ecosystem).

 ![The Drupal.org ecosystem of sites and services.](/public/images/drupalorg-ecosystem.png)
-<caption>The ecosystem is complex with lots of services that share integrations like login (Bakery single sign on) and cross-site code/themes.</caption>
+<p class="caption">The ecosystem is complex with lots of services that share integrations like login (Bakery single sign on) and cross-site code/themes.</p>

 ## It all starts with the code